raggi-eth/DarkLinks/README.md

 ---

-for a quick start go to [replit](https://replit.com/) and create a new python repl.
+for a quick start copy the project into a new python repl, [replit](https://replit.com/).
 add your links to ``urls [<links>]``in db-uploader-sqlite.py.
 run db-uploader-sqlite.py to generate the database.
 now run main.py.